FinchMF/negativeHarmonizer/README.md

 #
 Currently this is a command-line tool

-    python3.7 src/generateNegatives.py <input midi file> <name you wish to call the output>
+    python3.7 src/generateNegatives.py -i{input midi file} -o{output midi file name} -n=1 -k=None

-Two Things to Note:
+Things to Note:
-- If your negative output has rhythmic glitches, rerun the command adding a third argument, 0
+- If your negative output has rhythmic glitches, rerun the command changing -n to 0
 - When naming the output file, no need to add midi extenstion .mid - it is handled for you

-#### Example of Adding Third Argument to Command
+### About the Arguements
 #

-    python3.7 src/generateNegatives.py <input midi file> <name you wish to call the output> <0>
-#### What Happening with the Third Argument, 0
-#

-By adding the 0, you are directing the application logic to detect when a midi message contains 'note_off' information.
-Depending on the midi file, sometimes this is needed in order to keep the piece's note lengths, thus rhythmic structure, in tact.
-Other files do not need this, so the application is set to default focus on only 'note_on' midi data for a pitch.
+The first two arguments are i/o, however the additional two arguments handle how note data us processed and what key the transformative axix is chosen from.

+n is default 1, meaning that the logic only focuses on midi messages indicating note_on, when n is set to 0, the logic will handle both note_on and note_off midi messages.

+k is default None, meaning that the logic will look for the key in the midi file.
+If the midi file does not contain data about the key, then the key of C is chosen by default.
+Setting the key will override what key is in the midi file, as well as override the default C if no key is in the midi file.